About Center for Family Life

 During the school day, a unique Advisory Partnership pairs Center for Family Life’s youth development staff with SPHS teachers to integrate interpersonal, academic, and college preparation support directly into the learning environment.
 All 9th – 11th grade students attend advisory classes, twice a week throughout the school year.
 Advisory groups enable SPHS and CFL partners to assess and respond to the needs of students and ensure that all members of the school community have a role in creating a positive school culture that fosters high achievement and healthy relationships.
 Advisory groups provide college and career exploration and social and emotional learning.
 Through Advisory, students explore a range of unit topics including race, gender, and equity while also developing enhanced interpersonal skills in communication, teamwork, leadership, problem-solving, and conflict resolution.
 Each advisory class takes a college field trip and conducts a service learning project in the community as part of a wider exploration of civic engagement.
 Rooted in values that foster inclusiveness and active participation in the school and community, the advisory program contributes to Sunset Park’s culture of connectedness.

-Afterschool programming at SPHS takes place Monday - Friday from 3:30 - 6:30pm.
-Free hot supper is provided daily from 3:15 – 3:45pm followed by more than 45 afterschool activities that are implemented in collaboration with SPHS teachers and reinforce the advisory curriculum.
+Takes place Monday - Friday from 3 - 6pm.
+Free hot supper is provided daily from 3:15 – 3:45pm followed by more than 30 afterschool activities that are implemented in collaboration with SPHS teachers and reinforce the advisory curriculum.
 A detailed seasonal schedule (fall, winter, spring) is provided to students during advisory.

 Each year, we partner with SPHS to host families at a number of events, including a Welcome Back to School community barbecue, college and financial aid workshops, and “Meet Your Advisor” nights.
 Childcare, dinner, and translation services are provided, in partnership with Sunset Park High School.

 is also based at SPHS, offering summer jobs for youth ages 14-24 with employers throughout Brooklyn.
 Worksites include local government agencies, libraries, hospitals and clinics, child-care centers, summer day camps, senior centers and nursing homes, community organizations and retail locations.
 Younger Youth, ages 14-15, also attend weekly educational workshops, designed to help participants build their interpersonal skills, conduct college and career exploration, and develop healthy habits.

 Center for Family Life at Sunset Park High School,

-153 35th Street, Brooklyn, NY 11232, Offices B03 & B07 (718) 840-1640
+153 35th Street, Brooklyn, NY 11232, Offices B03 & B07 (718) 840-1600